 Probably the first successful virtual band was Alvin and the Chipmunks that produced squeaky hits such as "Hula Hoop" in the 1960s.
 Other more recent virtual bands include U.K.-based VBirds, a group of four animated robots.
 But, like virtual bands of people linked through the Internet, touring a group of animated singers and musicians can be challenging, if not impossible.
 Perhaps for that reason no other virtual band has met the same success as the Gorillaz.

-For related information about virtual bands and the music industry, roll on to the links on the next page.
+For related information about virtual bands and the music industry, roll on to the links below.

 - Dahlen, Chris.
 "Get that out of your mouth #35."
 Pitchfork.
 May 18, 2007.
 (June 20, 2008) http://www.pitchforkmedia.com/article/feature/42977-column- get-that-out-of-your-mouth-35

 - Fides, Jonathan.
 "BBC starts to rock the online world."
 BBC.
 May 12, 2006.
 (June 20, 2008)http://news.bbc.co.uk/2/hi/technology/4766755.stm